 Moving averages show the ACC stock price trend.
 The two most popular types of moving averages are the Simple Moving Average or SMA and the Exponential Moving Average or EMA.
 A key factor that impacts moving averages is the lag factor.
 The 20 day moving average of $41.72 is below the price of $43.08.

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the ACC stock.
 The stock price is trading between the average and the upper band in the context of American Campus bollinger bands.

 American Campus Moving Average Convergence Divergence or MACD

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
-The American Campus MACD line is below the signal line.
+The American Campus MACD line is above the signal line.

 American Campus Relative Strength Index